DarkblowPB/darkblowV42_Website/readme.md

 	5. Setup your credentials server.
 	6. Done.

+And how to configure website language? follow this step more clearly:

+  1. Expand application folder.
+  2. Expand config folder.
+  3. Open config.php .
+  4. Scroll down to line 84.
+(Available Language: 'english' & 'indonesian')
+  5. Done.

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.